People make conservation happen

 Monitor Northwest wildlife

-Through snowtracking and remote camera surveys as part of the Citizen Wildlife Monitoring Project, our largest volunteer program.
+Through snowtracking and remote camera surveys as part of the Community Wildlife Monitoring Project, our largest volunteer program.

-Please contact Citizen Wildlife Monitoring Project Coordinator Laurel Baum at lbaum (at) conservationnw.org to sign-up*.
+Please contact Community Wildlife Monitoring Project Lead Tanner Humphrey at firstname.lastname@example.org to sign-up.*

-*Note: because of its popularity, new volunteer capacity for the citizen wildlife monitoring project is limited. however, don’t HESITATE to contact us to learn about opportunities that may be AVAILABLE now or in the future.
+*Note: because of its popularity, new volunteer capacity for the community wildlife monitoring project is limited to a Waitlist. however, don’t HESITATE to contact us to be added to the list or to learn about opportunities that may be AVAILABLE.